steveseguin/vdo.ninja/README.md

 MacOS users will face some challenges in using OBS currently, but there are workarounds.
 Please see Reddit or the Wiki.

 ## What's in this repo?
-This repo contains software for OBS.ninja, including the HTML landing page for its Electron Capture app offering.
+This repo contains software for OBS.Ninja, including the HTML landing page for its Electron Capture app offering.
 A sample config file and instructions for setting up a TURN server (video relay server), is also provided.
 You may also find the Wiki for the project in this repo, which contains added information on how to use the software.

 ## How to Deploy this Repo:
 To use, just download and host on a HTTPS-enabled webserver.
 You may want to hide the .html extensions within your HTTP server as well, else the generated links will not work.